0x4a616e/homebridge-smartthings-ac/README.md

     MyToken — x:devices:*, l:devices, r:devices:*

 The generated API token will look like `7b2c425a-13ab-4e6f-ba42-0b11d21ba6e0`.
-Copy this token and paste it into plugin settings dialog in homebridge:
+Copy this token and paste it into the plugin settings dialog in homebridge:

 ![Settings](assets/settings.png)